Fantastic Fest

-Fantastic Fest is an annual film festival in Austin, Texas, focused on fantasy, horror, science fiction, action and cult films.
-It was founded in 2005 by Tim League of Alamo Drafthouse.
-It is the largest and most prestigious genre festival in the United States, and as one of the top three in the world alongside Sitges and Fantasia.
+Fantastic Fest is an annual film festival held in Austin, Texas, specializing in fantasy, horror, science fiction, action and cult films.
+Founded in 2005 by Tim League, founder of Alamo Drafthouse, the festival is regarded as one of the leading genre film festivals in the United States and internationally.

-Lisa Dreyer is festival director.
-Annick Mahnert is head of programming.
+Lisa Dreyer is the festival director, while Annick Mahnert serves as head of programming.

 History

-The festival takes place in September at the Alamo Drafthouse South Lamar, filling eight screens for eight days and hosting many writers, directors, and actors, either well-established or emergin.
+The festival takes place in September at the Alamo Drafthouse South Lamar, filling eight screens for eight days and hosting many writers, directors, and actors, either well-established or emerging.
 The festival has become known as a launch-pad for genre films, where critical acclaim at the fest can lead to big box office returns.

 A notable feature of this festival is the inclusion of "secret screenings".
 For these screenings, the audience often does not know what the film will be until seated, moments before it begins.
 It also features many themed parties, outings, film-themed "feasts", and other events that are hallmarks of the original Alamo Drafthouse Cinema.